rehive/docs/source/includes/_introduction.md

 ## Browsable API

-To ensure the API is easily explorable Rehive has implemented a browsable API.
-In addition to ease of navigation, you can experiment with different request formats and methods straight from within your browser:
+Rehive has made a browsable API to make the platform more explorable.
+You can experiment with different request formats and methods from within your browser:

 [Browsable API](https://api.rehive.com/3/)